Home Health Burnout syndrome: causes, symptoms, what to do

 • dissatisfaction with oneself and others;

-• lack of motivation to take action;
+• lack of motivation to act;

 • irritability.

-Signs related to social characteristics of behavior:
+Signs associated with social behavior:

-• evasion of professional duties;
+• avoidance of professional duties;

 • negative statements on any occasion;

-• envy and anger;
+• envy and malice;

-• feeling of hostility around people.
+• feeling of hostility from surrounding people.

 Emotional burnout

-5. Complete breakdown, exacerbation of chronic ailments.
+5. Complete loss of strength, exacerbation of chronic ailments.

 professional burnout